Lyceris-chan/selfhost-stack/README.md

 ## 🌟 Key Features & Benefits

-*   **Data Sovereignty & Ownership**: By hosting your own frontends (Invidious, Redlib, etc.), you stop upstream giants like Google and Reddit from collecting, profiling, and selling your behavioral data.
+*   **Data Independence & Ownership**: By hosting your own frontends (Invidious, Redlib, etc.), you stop upstream giants like Google and Reddit from collecting, profiling, and selling your behavioral data.
 You own the instance; you own the data.
 *   **Ad-Free by Design**: Enjoy a clean, distraction-free web.
 AdGuard Home blocks trackers and ads at the DNS level for your entire home, while frontends eliminate in-video ads and sponsored content natively.
 *   **No App Prompts**: Say goodbye to "Install our app" popups.
 These frontends provide a premium mobile-web experience that works perfectly in any browser without requiring invasive native applications.
 *   **VPN-Gated Privacy**: Sensitive services are routed through a **Gluetun VPN** tunnel.
 This ensures that even when you browse, end-service providers only see your VPN's IP address, keeping your home location and identity hidden.